brendenwest/ad340/readme.rst

 Grading
 ----
 Grades will be based on regular assignments (80%) and quizzes (20%).
+There is no final exam.

 Coding assignments will be posted on Canvas each Tuesday and are designed to exercise the skills and concepts covered that week.

-Assignments are due by the start of class on the following Thursday, and late assignments may be automatically marked down by 10%.
+Weekly assignments will be posted on Canvas and are designed to exercise the skills and concepts covered that week.
+Assignments are due by the start of class on the following Wednesday, and late submissions may be subject to a 10% penalty.

 Students will publish completed assignments to their github.com repository and submit the repo link in Canvas.
-Successful submissions will build in Android Studio and run on the Android emulator or a mobile device without errors.
+Submissions should build successfully in Android Studio and run without errors on the Android device emulator or a mobile device.

 You may discuss how to approach tasks with other students in the class, but your submission must be your own work.
 Code submissions that are substantially identical would be considered cheating and subject to a markdown penalty.